 In all, the experience was pivotal for helping Killingsworth fully appreciate the evolutionary history of horses and the incredible resource that museum collections provide.

-The 2024 Summer Student Travel Awards are supported by the FLMNH Department of Natural History, including funds from the Louis C. and Jane Gapenski Endowed Fellowship and the B.J. and Eve Wilder Endowment.
+The 2024 Spring Student Travel Awards are supported by the FLMNH Department of Natural History, including funds from the Louis C. and Jane Gapenski Endowed Fellowship and the B.J. and Eve Wilder Endowment.
 If you would like to help support this fund for future student awards, please go to:

 Louis C. and Jane Gapenski Endowed Fellowship